-Gathering using clear elastic is a useful technique that is often used for stretch knit and Lycra fabrics.
-Ruffles and skirts gathered with elastic maintain their stretch which is important for stretch knit clothing.
+Learning how to gather knit fabric using elastic is a useful technique that is often used for stretch knit and Lycra fabrics.
+Gathering with elastic for ruffles and skirts means they maintain their stretch which is important for stretch knit clothing.
 This method also works well for woven fabrics where you need to create gentle gathers.

 Gathering with elastic is so easy that you may not go back to traditional gathering methods once you have tried this even once!